t1oluwani/StudyAI/README.md

 # StudyAI

 # TODO
-- Use transcript for prompt
-- Function for responding to chat
-- Frontend stuff, make looks nnice
+- Add drag and drop functionality
-- errors show on frontend (console.logs basically)
+- Errors show on frontend (console.logs basically)
-- add loading states
+- Add loading states
 - Transcript displayed as clickable to timestamp
-- Animation (responses look like they are typed out, speed varying)
-- Add drag and drop functionality
+- Do TODEBUG
-- route pages instead of stacked on top of each other
+- Route pages instead of stacked on top of each other
 - Create verbose READme and link with openapi documentation

 # TODEBUG